The Real Smoke Show

 One of the sport’s busiest drivers, Chastain has logged 200 starts in the top three national touring series over the last three seasons alone.
 In 2022, Chastain made history at Martinsville Speedway by riding the wall in a legendary (and now banned) move called ‘the Hail Melon.’

-Currently living in Mooresville, North Carolina, Chastain advocates for the community that shaped him by supporting causes that help other farmers.
+Currently living in Charlotte, North Carolina, Chastain advocates for the community that shaped him by supporting causes that help other farmers.
 He even brands his race cars with the names of watermelon farmers.

 “It helps me live in the moment and to be grateful for it all,” he explains.